 Thirty years ago, The Buckley School launched its flagship program and our founder Reid Buckley published his first book on public speaking.
-To mark the anniversary this year, we’ll be featuring instructional excerpts from that book—"Speaking in Public: Buckley’s Techniques for Winning Arguments and Getting Your Point Across"—along with a few of our notes on his words.
+To mark the anniversary this year, we’ll be featuring public speaking tips and instructional excerpts from that book—"Speaking in Public: Buckley’s Techniques for Winning Arguments and Getting Your Point Across"—along with a few of our notes on his words.

 "My palms end up splotched in most of the tints of the rainbow, and my shirts are often spotted at the breast and on the cuffs, but it pays."– Reid Buckley, on the cons and pros of using highlighters to mark up a speech

 In college, I memorized.
 Don’t any longer.
 I quickly gave up trying to wing my talks extemporaneously, either, resorting to those three-by-five index cards that are admissible in college debate and that Ronald Reagan made famous.

 I still use five-by-seven inch cards (much easier to type on1, they stack more discreetly, and more information can be packed into them) for important quotations, statistics of lines of reasoning that may be pertinent to the several topics, and therefore interchangeable, but these are accessories to the body of my talks.2

 Any executive putting in twelve-and fourteen-hour working days will sympathize with what I say next, and will be able to extrapolate from my experience what is useful to him.
 On tour, one is unable to rely on performing at all times at one’s best.
 After a week or so traveling the circuit, cumulative exhaustion sets in.
 Booking A gets its money’s worth, Booking B gets a subpar performance by a speaker whose jet from Los Angeles landed three hours late, having fought air turbulence the whole flight.